How to become a 4-H Volunteer… What should I know?

 Please help us keep our 4-H Members safe and ensure the continued high quality of our volunteers.

 The entire process can take up to 4 weeks.

 Please contact Bryan Garrido at 717-921-8803 or email@example.com to get the screening process started.

-Access your volunteer application and screening forms, 4-H enrollment form, and training information below:
+Access your training information, volunteer application and screening forms, and 4-H enrollment form below:

 "Building A Safe Penn State: Reporting Child Abuse Training" - access to the training is through SkillPort, which is an online learning solution.
 You can access the site by going to the Workplace Learning Gateway and selecting the Volunteer Learning Opportunities.